Sovak3441/kjell_arne-neshagen-js1-ma1/README.md

-# kjell_arne-neshagen-js1-ma1
-Javascript 1, Module 1, Module Assignment
+# Files for JavaScript 1 Module Asssignment 1